‘Young And The Restless’ Spoilers: Chelsea Wants Justice For Adam, Victor’s Secret Exposed, And Chloe Returns!

 Chloe Returns To Wrap Up Elizabeth Hendrickson’s Run on Y&R

 CBS Soaps In Depth shared that Chloe will come back to Genoa City before the Young and the Restless sends her off to either prison or a mental hospital.
-Chloe is intertwined a few storylines right now.
+Chloe is intertwined in a few storylines right now.

 First, the Young and the Restless spoilers suggest that Chloe will decide to do the right thing, return to Genoa City and tries to make amends with Chelsea.
 It will be a tough sell because she killed her husband.
 Deep down, Chelsea knows that Chloe isn’t in her right mind, so hopefully, she will help her former best friend get the help she needs.